AppyDev/production/M1/README.md

 ### Issues faced in checkbox.io

-1. Mongodb connection string
+1. **Mongodb connection string:**
+    Mongodb connection string included user, password which are rrequired to be loaded from environment variables for better configurability.
-2. Dependencies to run checkbox.io
+2. **Dependencies to run checkbox.io:**
     The existing package.json was missing some dependencies to setup the project.
 As we progressed with npm install, we encountered missing packages and updated the package.json
-3. SMTP email server settings
+3. **SMTP email server settings:**
+    There were sample input values added for SMTP email transfer.
+Hence, we have loaded SMTP server details from environment variables.
-4. Running the nodejs application from ansible
+4. **Running the nodejs application from ansible:**
+    Running nodejs project from ansible was challenging.
+To running the server for listening requestes continuously we have used forever module.
+Also, we have logged the shell output to out.log and errors to err.log files.
-5. Cloning private repository from with necessary credentials.
+5. **Cloning private repository from with necessary credentials:**
+    Cloning the private repository from ncsu github account was challenging.
+We have set SSH keys and loaded github credentials from environment variables while cloning the repo.

 ### Steps to run checkbox.io